kevindeland/kevindeland.github.io/_projects/2017-03-06-room-escape.md

 categories: education fun
 ---

-If you've ever done a room escape before, you have been exposed to puzzles, pattern matching, cooperation, etc etc. I went to an SXSWedu event hosted by __________.
-First we did a room escape (or puzzle room) in Austin called ________.
-Our group did the hardest room and got out with 15 minutes left to go!
+If you've ever done a room escape before, you have been exposed to puzzles, pattern matching, cooperation, etc etc. I went to an SXSWedu event hosted by (Business Innovation Factory)[http://www.businessinnovationfactory.com/] (which is a super cool group of people... they recently worked *with* high school students to help design their own high school).
+First  we did a room escape (or puzzle room) in Austin called (The Escape Game)[http://theescapegameaustin.com/].
+Our group did the hardest room (Prison Break) and got out with 15 minutes left to go!
 We then debriefed and talked about the educational aspects of our experiment.
 - content: what is the educational content you had to draw from to solve the room?
 Most rooms rely on knowledge that has a very common public denominator, like puzzles, chess pieces, playing cards, letters, colors, tic tac toe boards, mazes, etc.
 - teamwork: communicating and collaboring with teammates.
 Sharing information, etc.
 - metacognitve: knowing when to ask for help, when you're stuck on something, etc.